linkdata/rinse/jwt/ABOUT_JWTs.md

 ```
 The keys may have more properties (i.e. `kty`, `alg`, `use`), but `kid` and `x5c` are the only necessary ones.

-Keycloak and Microsoft Entra ID should both follow this formula and be supported.
+Keycloak and Microsoft Entra both follow this formula.

+[!]
+Keycloak has been tested, while Entra has not.

 ### Further reading
 - https://jwt.io/
 - JWT, JWE, JKW explained https://medium.com/@goynikhil/what-is-jwt-jws-jwe-and-jwk-when-we-should-use-which-token-in-our-business-applications-74ae91f7c96b
 - JWK properties https://stytch.com/blog/understanding-jwks/
+- RFC7515 (JSON Web Signature standard) https://www.rfc-editor.org/rfc/rfc7515